Access

 Touch Tours

-A touch tour offers patrons an opportunity to see and interact with the set, costumes and props used in a show before watching the performance, in order to familiarise themselves with what to expect.
-Usually, a touch tour is available on the same day as the audio described performance at a venue, and will be listed on your venue's website if it's available.
+A touch tour offers blind and visually impaired audiences an opportunity to see and interact with the set, costumes and props used in a show before watching the performance, in order to familiarise themselves with what to expect.
+A touch tour will be available on the same day as the audio described performance at a venue, and will be listed on your local venue's website if it's available.
+If you are unsure, get in touch with the venue's box office.

 Visual Guides

-Visual Guides offer an introduction to the characters and story of a production, for anyone who would benefit from familiarising themselves with what to expect.
+A visual guide offers an introduction to the characters and story of a production, for anyone who would benefit from familiarising themselves with what to expect.
+A visual guide will be available on the Access tab of the show page, and may also be available on your local venue's website.

-You can look at the Visual Guide for Nutcracker! below.
+You can look at some examples of visual guides below.